top of page

 • SAS Card Expander: This is where it gets a little tricky, but you'll need an expander card that allows you to obtain the most about of throughput to the hard drives.

 • Enough RAM: UnRaid only needs a minimal amount of RAM to run the software.
-UnRaid does not use the processor, it loads the software onto the RAM and only needs a little bit.
+UnRaid does not use the processor, it loads the software onto the RAM.
+ZFS needs RAM, the more you give it, the faster it will perform.
+My production box is running 512GB and considering bumping up to 1TB of RAM.
+Wowza.

 • AMD vs. Intel: If you buy an Intel Motherboard and Intel CPU, you don't need a GPU (graphics card).